marinagioelesposi/marinagioelesposi.github.io/content/elements.en.md

 ## Sicily

 Sicily is a beautiful place to visit with a lot of culture and history.
-September is a great time where one can still enjoy the pleasure of summer without a suffocating temperatures.
+September is a great time where one can still enjoy the pleasure of summer without the super-hot temperatures of July/August.
 We hope our guest can take advantage of their travel to explore our beloved island.

 ## A place to stay

-To simplify the search of accommodation and make sure that our guest have a pleasant stay, we want to propose a bunch of suggestions:
+To simplify the search of accommodation and make sure that our guest have a pleasant stay, we would like to propose a bunch of suggestions:

 - <b>[Case d'Amare, Mondello](http://www.casedamaremondello.it/)</b>
 - <b>[B&B Sant'Agostino](https://santagostinobb.it/it/bed-breakfast-palermo-centro/)
 - <b>[La Casa di Zoe](https://www.tripadvisor.com/Hotel_Review-g187890-d611717-Reviews-La_Casa_di_Zoe-Palermo_Province_of_Palermo_Sicily.html)</b>

-Larger group of people traveling togehter might find the amazing villas below particularly interesting:
+Larger group of people traveling together might find the amazing villas below particularly interesting:

 - <b>[Sicily Luxury Villas](http://www.sicilyluxuryvillas.com)</b>